PIPELINE ROAD HIKE & JUNGLE BOAT TOUR

 Pipeline Road is a moderate, approx. 22 km (13.7 mile) trail, remains pretty much flat and passes through a mature forest.
 In most places the forest is clear of undergrowth, which makes it especially suited for observing shy, interior forest birds like tinamous and leaftossers.
 When visiting Pipeline Road you also have a good chance to find an army ant swarm and many of the birds that follow these swarms as they roam the forest floor.
 This is not a loop trail, so hikers can enjoy a hike suitable to their physical abilities and walking speed and return on the same route mid morning to continue with the boat tour.
 The hike takes about 2 - 2.5 hours and then you continue via boat on Gatun Lake.

 Mid morning you will be transferred to the marina near Gamboa where you board a comfortable 12 passenger expedition boat.
 The tour includes a voyage across Gatun Lake in the Panama Canal, where you pass gigantic cargo ships in sharp contrast with the natural surroundings.
 Along the way, you will have the opportunity to spot Green iguana and Three-toed sloth resting on tree branches, Crocodile, Osprey in the hunt for Peacock bass, Snail kite and Keel-billed toucan among other wildlife.
 Gatun Lake was formed to give way to the Panama Canal in 1914.
 With a surface of 423 Km2 (163 sq mi), at the time of its creation was the largest man-made lake in the world.
 The flow of all the rivers within the Panama Canal Watershed is contained in Gatun Lake to provide water for the operation of the lock system.
 Nearly 200 million liters (52 million gallons) of fresh water are used for every ship that transits through the Panama Canal from one ocean to another.
 Our expedition boat will allow a close experience with rainforest covered islands (former hill tops) in Gatun Lake to search for White-faced capuchin, Mantled howler monkey, Spider monkey, and Geoffrey’s tamarin.
-You will enjoy some light snacks, fruits and beverages on the boat before returning back to the marina.
+You will enjoy a picnic lunch on the boat before returning back to the marina.
 Early afternoon you will be transferred back to your hotel.

 - 7:00 a.m.
 Approximate Pick up time at your hotel in Panama City (depending on your hotel location)